 captures the surface.
 I now understand completely why

 Chesterton's Father Brown was so transformative for the

-mystery genre (especially when other authors like Agatha
+mystery genre (especially when other similar authors like

 Father Brown originally appeared in 53 short stories